 "The question, whether an act, repugnant to the constitution, can become the law of the land, is a question deeply interesting to the United States; but, happily, not of an intricacy proportioned to its interest.
 It seems only necessary to recognise certain principles, supposed to have been long and well established, to decide it..."

-The Preamble of the Declaration evidences our sovereignty over government, that government is our creation, and therefore subject to our interpretation; that the people have all natural rights, and the government exists on privilege to act on our behalf.
+The Preamble of the Declaration evidences our sovereignty over government.
+That government is our creation, and therefore subject to our interpretation.
+That the people have all natural rights, and the government exists on privilege to act on our behalf.

 "When in the course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth the separate & equal station to which the laws of nature and of nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.